ecohealthalliance/repeldata/README.md

 repel_remote_pane()
 ```

 The __Connections__ pane (on the top-right corner of the RStudio default layout) will show all tables available in the database.
-Clicking on the arrows will show the field names and types, and clicking on the table icon with bring the tables into Viewer.
+Clicking on the arrows will show the field names and types, and clicking on the table icon will bring the tables into Viewer.

 When you are done with your session, disconnect from the remote database.